-Intermediary Terms of Business means Standard Life intermediary terms of business (as updated from time to time) governing Standard Life Aberdeen group's relationship with the Intermediary;
+Intermediary Terms of Business means Standard Life intermediary terms of business (as updated from time to time) governing Standard Life Assurance Limited and Standard Life International dac's relationship with the Intermediary;

 Password means the single use password provided to each Individual User by us or any subsequent password chosen by an Individual User to access, together with the User ID, the Site(s) and the Services.

-Product means any and all products offered by the Standard Life Aberdeen group and any other products to be developed by the Standard Life Aberdeen group and offered through the Site(s) from time to time.
+Product means any and all products offered by the Phoenix Group and any other products to be developed by the Phoenix Group and offered through the Site(s) from time to time.

 Product Literature means the full terms and conditions and/or policy provisions that apply to each Product.